-The county's overall debt burden is a moderate \$3,647 per capita, or 3.1% of market valuation.
-Principal and interest amortization is average at an estimated 64% retiring in 10 years.
+The county's overall debt burden is a moderate \$3,602 per capita, or 2.9% of market valuation.
+Principal amortization is average at an estimated 54.3% in 10 years.
+During first-quarter 2016, the county expects to issue \$275 million in bonds to take out commercial paper used to fund the Martin Luther King Jr. Hospital inpatient tower.
+After that, no further debt issuances are planned for the next couple of years.

 The county faces sizable long-term unfunded pension and OPEB liabilities.
-As of June 30, 2014, the pension system's UAAL was \$11.3 billion, and its funded ratio was 79.5% using the county's 7.5% assumed rate of return.
-Fitch estimates the funded ratio at 75.3% when adjusted to reflect a more conservative 7% rate of return.
-The county's cash contributions to the pension system, which are equal to the annual required contribution (ARC), grew to \$1.4 billion in fiscal 2015 from \$676.7 million in fiscal 2006.
+As of June 30, 2014, the county pension system's UAAL was \$11.3 billion and its funded ratio was 79.5% using the county's 7.5% assumed rate of return.
+Fitch estimates the funded ratio at 75.3% when adjusted to reflect a more conservative 7.0% rate of return.
+The county's cash contributions to the pension system, which are equal to the annually required contribution (ARC), grew to \$1.4 billion in fiscal 2015 from \$676.7 million in fiscal 2006.
 The most recently implemented pension tier with lower benefits for new hires should decrease costs slightly over time.

-The county also has a \$27 billion UAAL for OPEB, which it has begun to address by recently establishing an OPEB trust.
-At its current balance of \$485.9 million, the trust funds approximately 1.8% of the outstanding OPEB liability.
+The county also has a \$27.3 billion UAAL for OPEB, which it has begun to address by recently establishing an OPEB trust.
+At its current balance of \$497 million, the trust funds approximately 1.8% of the outstanding OPEB liability.
 The county aims to increase its OPEB trust funding from future surplus revenues.
-Fitch views the OPEB funding effort as positive but modest and recognizes the county has a funding challenge as recent pay-as-you-go contributions have only been approximately 20% of ARC.
+The fiscal 2016 adopted budget includes a \$22 million contribution to the OPEB trust.
+Thereafter, the county plans to increase its annual OPEB contributions to \$60 million annually until the actuarially required contribution is fully funded.